+Summary:

+10/14 companies think it is possible multiple QoE measurement configurations can be configured for a certain service type according to existing SA4/SA5 specification or for different slices, one company thinks even only one QoE configuration is configured for a certain service type, it still requires reference ID for gNB to forward the QoE data to the right MCE as SA5 requires.
+8/14 companies think it should be confirmed with SA4/SA5.
+So it is proposed,

+Proposal 8: RAN2 assumes multiple QoE measurement configurations can be configured for a certain service type, and send LS to SA5/SA4 to confirm the assumption.

 It is understood that the purposes of RRC level ID is for gNB to manage QoE configurations and forward the QoE data to the right OAM server.
 Some contributions [1][3][5][6][7][9][12] discuss this issue and propose two alternative types of RRC level ID should be included in RRCReconfiguration message to identify one QoE measurement configuration and the corresponding measurement report.

 Type 1: Re-use Reference ID included in application layer configuration and reporting container.
 Reference ID is 6-bytes length and globally unique, companies has concerns on the RRC signalling overhead.